 Rovell has mastered the craft of composing tweets with an uncanny ability to make you stare blankly at your screen while trying to figure out why the fuck he thought it’d be a good idea to send them out when it would’ve been infinitely easier to, you know, not do that.
 However, based on what I’ve seen, sports reporters seem to have a gene that prevents them from exercising any sort of self-restraint on Twitter.

-Tuesday marks the sixth year since the heartbreaking death of Robin Williams, who committed suicide at the age of 63 in 2014.
+Today marks the seventh year since the heartbreaking death of Robin Williams, who committed suicide at the age of 63 in 2014.
 I don’t know if I’ve been hit harder by a celebrity’s passing than I was when I learned we’d lost the beloved comedy icon and it was especially hard to process that someone who radiated as much joy as Williams did would take his own life.

 I remember scrolling through Twitter searching for more information while attempting to process the shocking news and my feed was filled with people reacting to it—including Peter King.
 While most people who talked about Williams on Twitter on the night of his death used it to reflect on the impact he had on them, the NFL reporter opted to share a fun little anecdote about the impact the news had on the unsuspecting host at a restaurant in Milwaukee who hadn’t heard about it until King brought him up to speed in the most delicate manner possible.

-It’s hard to articulate exactly why this tweet has managed to stick with me for six years but there’s just something about the mental image it conjures that really does it for me.
+It’s hard to articulate exactly why this tweet has managed to stick with me for seven years but there’s just something about the mental image it conjures that really does it for me.
 I can’t help but think about this guy trying to hold it together at work because he idolized a celebrity to a point where he almost cried after being told about their death in the bluntest manner possible while King awkwardly fidgets next to him for a few seconds before asking him, “So, do you need me to put my name down or are you going to get me a table?”

 King may have felt compelled to tell the world about that interaction as soon as he was seated but it appears he eventually came to regret it, as the original tweet has disappeared.
 Thankfully, it will live forever in our hearts, minds, and the hard drives and servers that are home to the screenshots that will make sure this piece of Twitter history is never lost or forgotten.